SchweizerischeBundesbahnen/cimon_controller/readme.md

 ## Configuration
 All Configuration is done via yaml the file "cimon.yaml".
 This file has to be located in the directory "cimon" in the user home (~/cimon/cimon.yaml).
 You can specify another location (including the file name) using the "-c" or "-config" parameter.

-See controller/templates/cimon.yaml for the format and entries of the configuration file
+See controller/templates/cimon.yaml for the format and entries of the configuration file.
+You can use encrypted values for passwords if you provide a simple aes key file.

 It is recommended to configure the jenkins configurator via views in oder to manage the build ids on the jenkins server.